FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/account.md

 ### 2. Calculate the address based on the public key

-In this section we calculate the corresponding account address based on public key.
+In this section, we calculate the corresponding account address based on the public key.
 The keccak-256sum tool we need to get is available for download from [here](https://github.com/vkobel/ethereum-generate-wallet/tree/master/lib).

 ```bash
 openssl ec -in ecprivkey.pem -text -noout 2>/dev/null| sed -n '7,11p' | tr -d ": \n" | awk '{print substr($0,3);}' | ./keccak-256sum -x -l | tr -d ' -' | tail -c 41